kckecheng/prometheus/dashboard.rst

 Save Dashboard Settings
 ------------------------

 A dashboard can be described as a JSON document, hence it can be saved, shared and resotred easily.
-To export a dashboard: select the dashboard->Share dashboard->Eport->Save to file.
+To export a dashboard: select the dashboard->Share dashboard->Export->Save to file.

 Reference
 -----------